![]() |

 -

-On the Isle of Man, you can buy these tickets over the counter from the Ferry Travel Shop in the Sea Terminal at Douglas.
+On the Isle of Man, the easiest option is to buy these tickets over the counter in the Ferry Travel Shop in the Sea Terminal at Douglas.

 -